tohuwabohu/puppet-puppet/README.md

 ##Limitations

+The module does not update the APT index (or similar) on a regular basis.
+This is required to install the latest package version automatically and highly recommended, e.g. by configuring the relevant apt module.

 The module has been tested on the following operating systems.
 Testing and patches for other platforms are welcome.

 * Debian 6.0 (Squeeze)